 When completing your job details, note that there are multiple options available for receiving applications.
 We recommend you select “Apply via This Site” in addition to any other options you might wish to select.
 This will allow us to track applicants and, if needed, publicize your job to individuals we believe may be interested.
 In addition, you will be able to view applications for the position at any point in time and have the option to download resumes and application packages of applicants.

-We invite you to send a representative of your firm, agency or organization to our campus to interview our students.
-We schedule on-campus interviews for 2Ls and 3Ls throughout the academic year.
-Our 1L students are eligible to interview only during the spring semester.
-For information on how to schedule a date for OCI, please contact the Career Development Office by email at email@example.com or by phone at 573-882-7386.
+The Career Development Office welcomes requests from a firm, agency or organization to interview our students, and is able to offer on-campus and remote interview options at different points throughout the year.
+Our 1L students typically interview during the spring semester, and interviews for 2Ls and 3Ls may occur at any point throughout the academic year.
+For information on how to schedule a date for on-campus or remote interviews, please contact the Career Development Office by email at email@example.com or by phone at 573-882-7386.

 If you would prefer to send a job posting directly to our office, or if you have trouble logging on to SAGE, need assistance with your password, or have other questions, please feel free to email us at firstname.lastname@example.org or call us at 573-882-7386.